mouyigang/chef-vsftpd-1/README.md

 Update
 ===========

-Update: Add virtual support to this cookbook.
+Add virtual support to this cookbook.
 Please use the original cookbook for local user support.

+Description
 ===========

 A vsftpd Chef cookbook to install and configure a standard vsftpd